Hi, there! Cómo estás?

 I’m part of Expedition Science, an Argentina-based NPO, where I lead educational projects such as science camps and workshops for students and K-12 science teachers.
 I was part of the board in the role of treasurer from 2013 to march 2024 and now I hope to continue contributing to their governance and organization.

-I’m a professor at the Data Sciences degree courses at Guillermo Brown University where I teach Data Visualization and Data Management courses.
+I’m a professor at the Data Sciences degree courses at Austral University where I teach Introduction to programming.
+I used to teach Data Visualization and Data Management courses at Guillermo Brown University.
 I develop openly licensed materials to teach and learn R from scratch, reproducibility for researchers and other topics in free-range settings.

 I’m part of the R-Ladies Global team, the LatinR community, and I co-founded MetaDocencia, a teaching community for Spanish-speaking educators.
 Currently, I am also part of rOpenSci, where I translated the Development Guide and co-authored the rOpenSci Localization and Translation Guidelines.
 In 2023, I participated in the Champions program presenting the agroclimatico R package to rOpenSci peer review process.